 A well-behaved special case is when g is a convex function and K is a convex body, as is the case in (2).
 Then gradient descent does reach the global optimum if run long enough.
 Under modest conditions -e.g., a bound on the Lipschitz constant-it approaches the global optimum quite quickly.
-A comprehensive survey of such convex optimization procedures appears in [BV08].
+A comprehensive survey of such convex optimization procedures appears in Boyd and Vandenberghe [2008].

 But in general, problems (4), (5) are not convex and gradient descent can converge, at best, to a local optimum.
 A nonconvex problem may have multiple local optima, with some having lower objective values than others.
-So it is unclear which ones gradient descent ends up at.
-Nevertheless, in practice gradient descent works quite well the solutions found are generally of good quality.
-Explaining why this happens is an important open problem.
-It is known that regularization can help, and a cottage industry of tricks has sprung up for regularizing the problem.
-Another important trick that helps is stochastic gradient descent, whereby one estimates the gradient of ERM objective 4 via a small sample of training samples: this improves the running time, and also seems to act as a regularizer.
+So it is unclear which ones gradient

-2.2 Nonconvex models and deep learning
+2.2 Nonconvex models and deep learning.
 Clearly, the linear model studied above is simplistic.
 It associates a sentiment score with each word, and sums up the sentiment scores of the words in a review to get an idea of the numerical score.
-Thus the score only depends upon the multi-set of words in it and completely ignores linguistic structure: "Good, is it not?"gets the same score as "It is not good."Clearly, a fuller understanding of the text must involve more nuanced consideration of larger units such as phrases and sentences.
+Thus the score only depends upon the multi-set of words in it and completely ignores linguistic structure: "Good, is it not?" gets the same score as "It is not good."
+Clearly, a fuller understanding of the text must involve more nuanced consideration of larger units such as phrases and sentences.
 One could try to hand-design features that the machine should pay attention to, e.g., those involving antonyms, synonyms etc. While these can help to some extent, empirically the best results are obtained by just letting the machine automatically figure out the features that it finds most useful.
 The most powerful current technique for doing this is to train a deep net.
-A thorough treatment of deep learning appears in the text [GBC16].
+A thorough treatment of deep learning appears in the text I. Goodfellow, Bengio, and Courville [2016].

 Deep net is a modern name for neural net, a notion from the 1940s.
 It is loosely inspired by the neurons of human brain, specifically the way they are interconnected via wiring that transmits electric signals and their mode of producing an output depending upon the sum of the incoming signals.
-A deep net with d hidden layers consists of d matrices A_1, A_2, \ldots, A_d , and a specific function $\sigma: \Re \to \Re$ called the nonlinearity.
-The most popular nonlinearity σ these days is the rectilinear function $\text{RELU}b(x) = \max\{0, x - b\}$.
+A deep net with d hidden layers consists of d matrices A_1, A_2, \ldots, A_d , and a specific function $\sigma \colon \Re \to \Re$ called the nonlinearity.
+The most popular nonlinearity σ these days is the rectilinear linear function RELU_b(x) = max{0, x - b}.
 Here b is called the bias, and it is also a parameter of the network together with the A_i 's.
 Defining $y^0 = x^0$ this net computes y^1, y^2, \ldots, y^d where $y^{i+1} = \sigma(A_i y^i)$.
 Here $\sigma(z)$ denotes the vector obtained by applying σ to each coordinate of z.
 Also we are assuming that the dimensions of y^i 's and A_i 's match so that the matrix-vector products are well-defined.
 Each coordinate of a computed vector y^i is referred to as a node of the net, and each entry of one of the A_i 's is referred to as an edge.
 The output of the net is y^d .
 The size of the net is the number of nodes in it.
 The number of parameters is the number of edges plus the number of nodes.